yoelhor/evaluation/README.md

 ### 1.3.7 Consent to application permissions

 Microsoft Entra External ID manages [user consent](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/user-admin-consent-overview) differently from Microsoft Entra ID for workforce, since it focuses primarily on secure and seamless authentication and authorization for external users.
 As a result, administrator consent is required.
+External users don't consent to application permissions.

 ### 1.3.8 Terms of use policies